MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md

 1. Set **Mail notifications** to **Enable** to have Microsoft Entra ID send email notifications to reviewers when an access review starts, and to administrators when a review completes.

 1. Set **Reminders** to **Enable** to have Microsoft Entra ID send reminders of access reviews in progress to reviewers who haven't completed their review.
 1. The content of the email sent to reviewers is autogenerated based on the review details, such as review name, resource name, due date, and so on.
-If you need a way to communicate additional information such as additional instructions or contact information, you can specify these details in the **Additional content for reviewer email** which will be included in the invitation and reminder emails sent to assigned reviewers.
+If you need a way to communicate additional information such as more instructions or contact information, you can specify these details in the **Additional content for reviewer email** are included in the invitation and reminder emails sent to assigned reviewers.
 The highlighted section below is where this information is displayed.

     :::image type="content" source="./media/pim-create-azure-ad-roles-and-resource-roles-review/email-info.png" alt-text="Content of the email sent to reviewers with highlights":::